-Over the last five years the University's cash flow from operating activities has averaged over £20m showing the University has a good track record of generating cash to invest in staff and the estate.
-However, whilst the 2022/23 year has begun well, there are significant risks which remain around the impact of the current economic and cost of living crisis with pressure on public finances.
+Over the last five years the University cash flow from operating activities has averaged over £25m showing the University has a good track record of generating cash to invest in staff and the estate.
+This reflects the strong governance and effective management of the University's resources in sustaining financial health.